richardmorgan1530/rna-seq-raspberry-pi/docs/installation.md

 Select: "I1 SSH  Enable/disable remote command line access using SSH"

-When prompted select <Yes>
+When prompted select 'Yes' , 'OK' and 'Finish'

--  Connect to Wi-Fi
--  Enable SSH

-After this initial configuration, the device can be used headlessly (e.g. via SSH or web interface).
+After this initial configuration, the device can be used headlessly (e.g. via SSH or web interface) therefore the monitor and keyboard can be disconnected.

 ------------------------------------------------------------------------